What are the other Names for this Condition? (Also known as/Synonyms)

 - Light-sensitivity - the skin gets burnt on sun exposure

-- Blistering of the skin; formation of sacs (vesicles) on the skin
+- Blistering of the skin; formation of blisters (vesicles) on the skin

 - The skin becomes weak and fragile over time